aoliverio/docs-repository/docs/builder-overview.md

 RAD is especially well suited (although not limited to) developing software that is driven by user interface requirements.
 Graphical user interface builders are often called rapid application development tools.

-## Solution in CakePHP 3.x
+## The solution in CakePHP 3.x

 **Builder** from [aoliverio/builder](https://github.com/aoliverio) on [GitHub Repository](https://github.com/aoliverio),
 it's a solution developed as CakePHP 3.x plugin, to use the best techniques and technologies, in the development of web-oriented applications.

-The general characteristics of the solution are discussed in the Builder page, while the extensions provided as a plug-in CakePHP environment are treated in Extensions page.
+The general features of the solution are discussed in the Builder page, while the extensions provided as a plug-in CakePHP environment are treated in Extensions page.